sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 }
 ```

-Follow the execution of each test method, and mark which lines of the production code are exercised by it.
-The first test executes lines 1-7, 9, and 10 as both values are higher than 21 and when the program arrives at line 7.
+The first test executes lines 1-7, 9, and 10 as both values are higher than 21.
 This means that, after the `bothPlayersGoTooHigh` test, 9 out of the 10 lines are covered.
 Thus, line coverage is $$\frac{9}{10}\cdot100\% = 90\%$$.

 Line 8 is therefore the only line that the first test does not cover.